carbonaut/boilerplate-frontend-ionic/README.md

 ```

 #### Folder Structure

 Within them [theme] folder, there'll be all _.scss_ files related to the _framework_.
 The folder structure below represent how they look and where the different classes should go.
 Two items worth mentioning are:

 - [spacing.scss]: this file will include all spacing variables.
 To keep the design coherent and spaced proportionally, you should avoid using specific values for margin, padding, width, height and others.
 Use these variables to space elements proportionally based on units, so items will be spaced based on a half, single, double and quad units.
-- [variables.scss]: you must [not any colors directly on your _.scss_ files].
+- [variables.scss]: you must not add any colors directly on your _.scss_ files.
 All colors must be defined within this file using sass variables and used across the application.

 Folder structure is as follows:

 ```
     .
     ├── ...
     ├── theme
     │   ├── components                   # Should contain all components styles
     │   │   ├── button.scss              # All styles related to a button, its states and subcomponents
     │   │   └── ...
     │   ├── base.scss                    # General theme definitions (fonts, reset, body, html, etc.)
     │   ├── layout.scss                  # Layout classes
     │   ├── utilities.scss               # Utilities classes